Heather Matarazzo

-Heather Christina Marie Matarazzo (born November 10, 1982) is an American actress.
-Her breakthrough role was Dawn Wiener in the film Welcome to the Dollhouse (1995).
-She played Lilly in The Princess Diaries (2001) and The Princess Diaries 2: Royal Engagement (2004).
-Her other films include The Devil's Advocate (1997), Scream 3 (2000), Sorority Boys (2002), Saved!
-(2004), Hostel 2 (2007) and Scream (2022).
+Heather Matarazzo (born November 10, 1982) is an American actress.
+She is known for playing Lilly Moscovitz in The Princess Diaries (2001) and its 2004 sequel, and Martha Meeks in Scream 3 (2000) and Scream (2022).
+Matarazzo made her film debut at age 12 in Welcome to the Dollhouse (1995), earning an Independent Spirit Award for her portrayal of Dawn Wiener.
+Her other credits include The Devil's Advocate (1997), All I Wanna Do (1998), 54 (1998), Sorority Boys (2002), Saved!
+(2004), and Sisters (2015).

+Outside film, Matarazzo portrayed Heather Wiseman on the CBS series Now and Again (1999–2000), and had recurring roles on Roseanne (1997), Exes & Ohs (2006–2009), and The L Word (2007).
+On stage, she appeared in the 2001–2002 Broadway revival of The Women.

 Early life

-Matarazzo's biological mother was Irish American and her biological father was from Knock, County Mayo.
-She was adopted and raised by the Matarazzos, an Italian American family.
+Matarazzo's biological mother was Irish-American, while her biological father was from Ireland, from the town of Knock (Irish: An Cnoc), County Mayo.
+She was adopted and raised by the Matarazzos, an Italian-American family.
+She was raised in Oyster Bay, New York.

 Career

-Matarazzo began acting at the age of six; after commandeering the microphone at an AIDS benefit for children, she was given the card of a talent manager, with whom she remained for 10 years.
+Matarazzo began acting at the age of six; after commandeering the microphone at an AIDS benefit for children, she was given the card of a talent manager, with whom she remained for ten years.

 In 1997, she won an Independent Spirit Award for her performance as adolescent social outcast Dawn Wiener in Welcome to the Dollhouse.
 Matarazzo has expressed pleasure in being allowed to play interesting characters, some of whom "are ostracized for various reasons."
 She has commented that she is most proud of her performance in 1999's Our Guys: Outrage in Glen Ridge, based on a true story, in which she played a mentally challenged girl who is raped by football players.
-In 1999 to 2000 she portrayed Heather Wiseman in the short-lived TV series, Now and Again.
-In 2000 she appeared in the teen romantic comedy film The Princess Diaries as Lilly Moscovitz and reprised her role in the 2004 sequel The Princess Diaries 2: Royal Engagement.
+In 1999 to 2000, she portrayed Heather Wiseman in the short-lived TV series, Now and Again.
+In 2001, she appeared in the teen romantic comedy film The Princess Diaries as Lilly Moscovitz and reprised her role in the 2004 sequel The Princess Diaries 2: Royal Engagement.

-Matarazzo has made appearances on several hit TV shows including Roseanne, Law & Order, The L Word, Greys Anatomy and Strangers With Candy.
+Matarazzo has made appearances on several hit TV shows including Roseanne, Law & Order, The L Word, Grey's Anatomy and Strangers With Candy.
 Matarazzo starred opposite Thaao Penghlis in the world premiere of Charles Evered's play Class at Cape May Stage in Cape May, New Jersey in May and June 2010.

 In 2011, Matarazzo announced that she would begin working on her directorial debut, a television series to be based on a memoir by author Diane Hanks, titled Summer Camp: A Memoir.